bluepeter/alphagroove/README.md

 - `value`: For percent model, the percentage of slippage (e.g., 0.05 for 0.05%); for fixed model, the absolute amount

+### Dynamic Volatility Adjustment (ATR-Based)

+To make exit parameters more adaptive to market conditions, Stop Loss, Profit Target, and Trailing Stop strategies can optionally use the Average True Range (ATR) calculated from the prior trading day to set their levels.
+The ATR used is the simple average of all 1-minute True Range values from the entire prior trading day.
+This is configured per-strategy:

+- **`exitStrategies.stopLoss.atrMultiplier`**: (Optional, e.g., `1.5`) If set and the prior day's
+  ATR (`entryAtrValue`) can be calculated, the stop loss will be `entryPrice - (ATR * atrMultiplier)` for longs, or `entryPrice + (ATR * atrMultiplier)` for shorts.
+- **`exitStrategies.profitTarget.atrMultiplier`**: (Optional, e.g., `3.0`) If set and
+  `entryAtrValue` is available, the profit target will be `entryPrice + (ATR * atrMultiplier)` for longs, or `entryPrice - (ATR * atrMultiplier)` for shorts.
+- **`exitStrategies.trailingStop.activationAtrMultiplier`**: (Optional, e.g., `1.0`) If set and
+  `entryAtrValue` is available, the trailing stop activates after price moves `ATR * activationAtrMultiplier` in your favor.
+- **`exitStrategies.trailingStop.trailAtrMultiplier`**: (Optional, e.g., `0.75`) If set and
+  `entryAtrValue` is available, the stop will trail by `ATR * trailAtrMultiplier` from the peak price (for longs) or trough price (for shorts).

+If ATR-based multipliers are not configured for a strategy, or if the prior day's ATR cannot be calculated (e.g., insufficient data), the strategies will fall back to their `percentFromEntry`, `activationPercent`, and `trailPercent` settings respectively.
+The trade output will indicate if ATR-based parameters were used and their calculated dollar and percentage values.

 These strategies can be combined in order of priority, and the first triggered condition will execute the exit.
 The `enabled` array in the configuration defines which strategies are active and their order of evaluation.